-The Music Department houses practice rooms, a large rehearsal hall, a Music Library, two classrooms, a MIDI computer lab (with Smart Music accompaniment options), and lockers on the 3rd and 4th floors of Tower Hall.
+The Music Department houses practice rooms, a large rehearsal hall, a Music Library, two classrooms, a MIDI computer lab.
 Additional practice rooms are in: Maple 104, Cedar 208, Scanlon 303, Kerst 201 and 203, and the Somers Penthouse.
 Keyboard instruments include many pianos (including several fine Steinway grands), and harpsichords.
-Please help us take good care of all instruments.
 The Department owns most types of orchestral and band instruments--strings, woodwinds, brass, and percussion.
-In addition to the standard instruments, there is also a large collection of early instruments, including recorders and other early wind instruments, as well as viols and lutes.
+There is also a large collection of early instruments, including recorders and other early wind instruments, as well as viols and lutes.
 The Music Library houses an extensive recording collection as well as printed music.
-Books on music and collected editions are housed in the College Main Library.
-An excellent concert hall, Mitchell Auditorium, is adjacent to Tower Hall.

 Students who are registered for music courses at the College of St. Scholastica have access to practice and study facilities, as well as to instruments and other materials.